Xenira/LiveSplit-Overlay/.github/ISSUE_TEMPLATE/question.md

 A clear and concise description of the steps you have taken to answer the question.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the question here.